Betfair Trading for Beginners: The Ultimate Beginner Trading Tutorial

 How to Get Started with Betfair Trading

-First things first, if you don’t yet have a Betfair account, sign up here right away.
+First things first, if you don’t yet have a Betfair account, go and get yourself one.

 You don’t have to deposit yet, but holding off from creating your account is just one more roadblock that is delaying your potential earnings.